 Well, there’s only one problem… You’re focusing on the wrong studies.

-If you examine them thoroughly, you’ll be able to find pieces of information that essentially make each one of them irrelevant and unrelated to your concern — the odds of getting your ex back.
+If you examine them thoroughly, you’ll be able to find pieces of information that essentially make each one of them irrelevant and unrelated to our concern — the odds of getting your ex back.
 Here’s what I mean.

 1. STUDIES ARE ONLY APPLICABLE TO ON/OFF RELATIONSHIPS

-None of the three studies you see plastered on every get-your-ex-back site consider reconciliations in the context of healthy romantic relationships.
+None of the three studies you see plastered on every “get your ex-back” site consider reconciliations in the context of healthy romantic relationships.
 On the contrary, they consider exclusively those in the context of toxic on-off relationships.

 Why is this important?
 Because the couple in an on-off relationship is inherently more inclined to breaking up and getting back together.
-In fact, those kinds of couples break up and make-up almost as frequently as I change my underwear.
+In fact, those kinds of couples break up and make up almost as frequently as I change my underwear.
 Therefore, when discussing your average, healthy, non-on-off relationship, the chances of reconciliation are inevitably way lower than our famous studies suggest.

-2. The consequences of reconciliations aren’t positive
+2. The consequences of getting back with an ex aren’t positive

 “Unfortunately, partners in renewed relationships have been found to be at greater risk for relationship distress.
 Although researchers have yet to determine causal ordering, compared to stably together relationships (relationships that have been continually maintained), relationship cycling is associated with lower commitment and satisfaction, poorer communication, greater uncertainty, and higher levels of verbal abuse and physical violence.”
 (8)

-There’s even a study published in the journal Personal Relationships that reports on the other side of the same coin.
+There’s even a study published in the journal Personal Relationships that reports the other side of the same coin.

 “Analyses of open‐ended responses about relationship experiences showed on‐off partners were less likely to report positives (e.g., love and understanding from partners) and more likely to report negatives (e.g., communication problems, uncertainty) than partners who had not broken up and renewed.
 Also, a greater number of renewals, the greater the negatives and the fewer the positives.
 (9)

+Look.
 It’s fine if you don’t want to listen to me.
 I mean, I’m just a guy with a keyboard and a somewhat stable internet connection.
-But at least listen to an actual expert on reconciliation, breakups, and on/of relationships.
+But at least listen to Amber Vellum, an actual expert on reconciliation, breakups, and on/of relationships.
 Here’s what she had to say about getting back together with an ex.
 And no, her comment does not apply solely to on-off relationships but all relationships in general.

 “Don’t get back together.
 Study after study shows that when our relationships are poor, we don’t function well.
 If it seems necessary to get back together, make sure the decision is carefully considered by both people and that specific efforts are made to establish clarity.” — Amber Vellum (10)